alifaizankazmi/codingWithoutCoffee/content/posts/mostCommon.md

 ## Loop me no loopings

 We will need to iterate through all the items in a list for our solution to work.
 Thus far, we've achieved this using recursion.
-We also looked at the `over` (`/`) adverb in the [previous post][fibonacci].
+We also looked at the `over` (`/`) adverb in the [previous post][fibonacci-post].
 So, which route do we take?
 Hint: we don't have to take either.
 Turns out, simply passing a list to a monadic function results in that function being invoked on each item of the list:

 ```
 words:`one`two`three`three